Can screaming in a field ease mothers’ anger? These women are trying it out.

 Some women who attended the events said collectively screaming helped them reframe their views about the validity of their anger, as well as the power of expressing it alongside others in similar circumstances.

-“I have always seen anger as a negative, and I’ve learned that it’s not a negative, it’s healthy, and it’s how you respond and how you react [to it],” said Jessica Kline, 38, publisher of the family-focused website Macaroni Kid Clifton-Montclair.
+“I have always seen anger as a negative, and I’ve learned that it’s not a negative, it’s healthy, and it’s how you respond and how you react” to it, said Jessica Kline, 38, publisher of the family-focused website Macaroni Kid Clifton-Montclair.
 Kline organized a Feb.
 6 #MomScream event in Verona, N.J., that drew a dozen moms.

 “I think this is something that I definitely could’ve used maybe even monthly for the past two years,” Kline said of the event.
 (She has a second scream event planned for March 13.)

-In Anchorage 43-year-old Calisa Kastning, co-founder of Moms Matter Now, an online community focusing on maternal mental health, screamed alone in her yard for a few days before she and more than a dozen other local moms gathered in a parking lot to scream together on Jan.
+In Anchorage, 43-year-old Calisa Kastning, co-founder of Moms Matter Now, an online community focusing on maternal mental health, screamed alone in her yard for a few days before she and more than a dozen other local moms gathered in a parking lot to scream together Jan.
 22, surrounded by the flashing lights of their minivans, she said.

 There was no comparing the two screams, she said: “It just feels so much better to do it with other moms.”